 - Compassionate professionals will assist you through withdrawal

-The withdrawal process is extremely difficult, a period when you will feel physically ill.
+The withdrawal process is tough, a period when you will feel physically ill.
 As your body eliminates the toxins that have been building up in your system, you will be filled with an intense craving for alcohol.
 Nausea, shaking uncontrollably, and a feeling of anxiety are common effects of withdrawal.
-If you are on your own during this difficult period, you are much more likely to get yourself another drink in order to make yourself feel better.
+If you are on your own during this difficult period, you are much more likely to get yourself another drink to make yourself feel better.

 When you enter a rehabilitation facility, you can rest assured that someone will be with you every step of the way to help you endure this challenging phase.
 From that point forward, you will be able to concentrate on learning new coping mechanisms in order to have a lifetime of sobriety.